Bank of America, JPMorgan stay top in 2014 Extel awards

 JPMorgan Asset Management's Peter Lawrence reclaimed the title of top fund management individual from Philip Guest of UBS Global Asset Management, who came second.

-HSBC's (HSBA.L) Niels Pecriaux climbed nine places to finish third in that category.
+HSBC's Niels Pecriaux climbed nine places to finish third in that category.

 GLG Partners was for the second straight year named top hedge fund, with Tudor Capital in second.
 Moore Capital Management jumped from sixth to third.

 The awards also cover companies' investor relations teams.
-Germany's Deutsche Telekom (DTEGn.DE) took the top spot, followed by Swiss drugmaker Roche ROG.VX and French media and telecoms group Vivendi (VIV.PA).
+Germany's Deutsche Telekom took the top spot, followed by Swiss drugmaker Roche and French media and telecoms group Vivendi.

 The Extel awards are based on a survey conducted by Thomson Reuters between the end of March and early May.
 This year attracted a record level of participation, with more than 16,000 individuals from around 6,300 brokerages, fund managers, research houses and major European companies taking part.